pzemtsov/pzemtsov.github.io/_posts/2014-11-14-lambdas-and-other-callbacks-in-java.md

 ---

 In [the previous article]({{ site.ART-JENSEN-DEVICE}}) we constructed a **Jensen's device** in **C++**.
-This device is a procedure that calculates a sum of arbitrary expression over a range of indices.
+This device is a procedure that calculates a sum of an arbitrary expression over a range of indices.
 The expressions are passed to this procedure using various types of callbacks. **Java** also has several callback mechanisms, and using these mechanisms is a regular and recommended practice in **Java**.
 Let's check the performance and compare to **C++**.
 The code can be found in [the repository]({{ site.REPO-JAVA-CALLBACK }}).